What is Forearm Pain?

 It is important to consider your working environment when looking at treating Forearm Pain.
 We recommend you consult with your GP and a Physiotherapist, in order to get a definitive diagnosis and any medical treatment that you may require.
 Once your symptoms are beginning to improve, you may want to try to re-introduce using a computer mouse and keyboard again.
 Remember to start slowly and gradually increase the amount of time you use your mouse and keyboard for.

 Many people with forearm pain find that using a computer mouse aggravates their symptoms.
 If this is the case, you may need to consider changing to an ergonomic mouse.
 Ergonomic mice, place your wrist and forearm in a more natural posture that helps to reduce the amount of strain on your forearm muscles.
-We recommend the Delux M618 vertical ergonomic mouse.
+We recommend the Delux vertical ergonomic mouse.
 This particular mouse will place your hand and arm in a more natural posture which will help to reduce the tension in your forearm muscles.
 By switching to this mouse, you will feel the difference immediately.
-The Delux M618 vertical ergonomic mouse is one of our most popular selling ergonomic mice, and has helped many individuals with tennis elbow to recover completely and continue their work on a computer.
+The Delux vertical ergonomic mouse is one of our most popular selling ergonomic mice, and has helped thousands of individuals with forearm pain to recover completely and continue their work on a computer.